vircadia/vircadia-native-core/unpublishedScripts/marketplace/gameTable/README.md

 1. Gets its list of games from a remote location, and so can be updated without requiring a new download by users.
 2. New games can be defined in a simple JSON data structure.
 3. Games are made for using hand controllers.
 Pieces are physical as much as possible.
-4. Simple controls:  reset game, next game, and new seat buttons.
+4. Simple controls:  reset game, next game.
 5. No 'rules' are enforced.
 It's up to players to respect each other.